 Beyond the Upper Valley

 There are lot of cross country skiing locations in Vermont, both nordic centers like this list or nature areas that offer their land to be used to ski in the winter, which you can look into here.
+You can check out Mountain Meadows Crosscountry and Snowshoe Center in Killington, VT.
 There are lot of nordic centers in southern Vermont, by Brattleboro.
 I was the most inspired and motivated by the Grafton Inn with its video montage of all the fun winter activties you can do and under ten dollars to use the trails.
 Sounds like a place to visit some time, maybe a day trip.
 The Viking Nordic Center in Londonderry caters to the needs of skiiers: trails that lead to vistas, a picnic bench along the way, and short trails out of the wind too.
 I especially liked how they catered to families, even offering a snowflake scavenger hunt along the trail and the potential of a cookie as a reward.
 They even have night skiing, which I’ve never heard of for cross country skiing.
 Another day trip or getaway perhaps?
 Hm…

 In New Hampshire there’s a lot of cross country skiing to choose from as well.
 There’s the Keene Area that has Granite Gorge, where you can ski all day for under ten dollars (for snow shoeing that same price includes rentals!).
 Then there’s the White Mountains of course, the place to go in New England to ski, but that’s my biased opinion.
 They have ten nordic resorts in the area to try, which you can see here.